JackXu2333/Reproducibility_Analysis_on_GIT/README.md

 python test_run.py --initializtion False --input_dir mydata --output_dir mydata
 ```

-## Citation

-If you find the data or code from this repository helpful, please cite this [paper](https://arxiv.org/abs/1902.00078):
+If you find the data or code from this repository helpful, please cite the original [paper](https://arxiv.org/abs/1902.00078):
 ```
 @inproceedings{tao2020git,
   title = {From Genome to Phenome: Predicting Multiple Cancer Phenotypes based on Somatic Genomic Alterations via the Genomic Impact Transformer},